dmerkushov/nanoservices/supplemental/docker/ubuntu18build/README.md

 ## Keep in mind

-This Dockerfile builds nanoservices with .deb packeges and zookeeper configuration libraries.
+This Dockerfile builds nanoservices with .deb packages and zookeeper configuration libraries.

 ```bash
 build